Booth notebook

 Lineup logic first.
 Song notes right behind it.

-Wooden Heart is the thesis, and Chaos is the answer waiting on deck.
+The Love You Save is the thesis, and New York Kiss (Home Demo) is the answer waiting on deck.

-Reach for it when the sequence needs a record that can keep moving and still leave detail behind.
-It leaves Chaos by The Doors off The Soft Parade (50th Anniversary Deluxe Edition) (1969) a clean lane instead of boxing the handoff in.
-Chaos is already changing how the current record reads.
+Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
+It leaves New York Kiss (Home Demo) by Spoon off They Want My Soul (2024) a clean lane instead of boxing the handoff in.
+New York Kiss (Home Demo) is already changing how the current record reads.

 Record in focus